 The Driver Era

-Don’t let the sweltering all American dreamboat status Ross and Rocky Lynch have achieved fool you.
-These multi-talented siblings have already attained a strong grip in the worlds of acting and music.
-Ross has traversed a range of acting work from Disney to acclaimed indie projects like My Friend Dahmer, while Rocky is known as a masterful self-taught guitarist and a key producer for their family band R5.
-Along with their siblings, Riker and Rydel Lynch and childhood friend Ellington Ratliff, R5 saw the boys growing up before the publics eyes as they bridged the gap from tween sensation into full-fledged teen idols.
-After a decade together the boys are taking a moment to themselves with a new musical project, The Driver Era.
-The new outlet explores and experiments with different sonic soundscapes combining alt-rock with EDM and hints of trap produced beats, their multifaceted take on pop music is setting them up to rule the charts.
-We jumped at the chance to chat with the boys, who just released their latest single, the summer essential "Afterglow."
+Don’t let the sweltering, all-American dreamboat status Ross and Rocky Lynch fool you, these multi-talented siblings have already garnered a strong grip in the worlds of acting and music.
+Ross has traversed the young-adult acting world from the Disney Channel to acclaimed indie projects like My Friend Dammer.
+Rocky is a masterful self-taught guitarist and a key producer for their family band, R5.
+Along with their siblings, Riker & Rydel Lynch, along with childhood friend Ellington Ratliff, R5 saw the boys growing up before the public's eyes as they bridged the gap from tween sensations to fully-fledged idols.
+After a decade together, the boys are taking a moment for themselves with a new musical project, The Driver Era.
+The new outlet explores and experiments with varied sonic soundscapes; combining alt-rock with EDM and hints of trap produced beats, their multifaceted take on pop music is sending them up the charts.
+We jumped at the chance to chat with the boys, who just released their latest single and our new summer favorite: "Afterglow."

 Where are you guys originally from?

-What is the dynamic with working with all your siblings together?
+What is the dynamic like, working together with all your siblings?

 Ross: It was always really natural working with siblings.
-We've all been doing it for so long… it's just how we did it.
 It's very comfortable because we've been doing it forever.
 It was more of a hobby than anything.
 We never started making music to make money.
-It’s always been like a fun collaboration and having a good time.
+It’s always been like a fun collaboration and it's really about having a good time.

 I love the name The Driver Era, what's the origin story there?

 Ross: Near the end of our last tour (with R5), we decided to make a new project which was in talks for a while.
 We knew we wanted to do it.
 We didn’t know when to do it and we had a few names here and there but nothing was really sticking and we had finally settled on a name.
-We Brainstormed again and came up with the Driver Era because to us it feels sort of all-encompassing.
-It feels like it could exist now and it could exist in the past and present.
+We brainstormed again and came up with the Driver Era because to us it feels sort of all-encompassing.
+It feels like it could exist in both the past and present.

 What is the inspiration for the Driver Era’s production and songwriting?

-Rocky: There’s another song that flows a little more on more like a pop trap in the indie realm
+Rocky: There’s another song that flows a little more like a pop-trap in the indie realm.

 Ross: We did this song in the early stages of the Driver Era.
 So it's actually probably the furthest out from what people would classify as the Driver Era sound but I also think there are no limitations to the sound you know.
 If we decide one day we're going to drop an album that's entirely acoustic.
 We don’t really like limits on any kind of creativity.